 Adam reached its peak rank of #22 in the U.S. in the 1980s, and is currently at #73.
 (Top 2000 Names, 2015)

-Shown below is a comparison of the statistics of the boy name Adam and affiliated names.
-Popular variation forms of Adam (#79 in recent rankings) are Adan (#373 in recent rankings), Addison (#1331), Addie, Adams and Ad.
-These relations of Adam reached the height of their popularity in the 1980s (adoption of 1.1%) and have become much less widespread since (adoption 0.3%, 69.5% less).
+Which version is better?with its variant forms and related boy names.
+Popular variation forms of Adam (#73 in recent rankings) are Adan (#395 in recent rankings), Addison (#1203), Addie, Adams and Ad.
+These relations of Adam reached the height of their popularity in the 1980s (adoption of 1.1%) and have become much less widespread since (adoption 0.3%, 69.3% less).
 Adam is more familiar than the rest, though Adan has become trendy as well, while versions like Addison are now somewhat dated.